keboola/connection-docs/manipulation/transformations/sandbox/index.md

 - explore, analyze and experiment with copies of selected Storage data.
 - test, troubleshoot and develop transformations without modifying any Storage data.

-You can fill a sandbox with any data from Storage (regardless of the backend the data is stored in) and safely experiment with it.
+You can fill a sandbox with any data from Storage.
 However, to simplify transformation development, KBC provides a specific loader for your transformations.
 It automatically fills the sandbox with relevant tables and takes the Input Mapping of the transformation into account.

-Each user has one sandbox per project and backend (MySQL, Snowflake and Redshift) to their disposal.
+Each user has **one sandbox per project and backend** (MySQL, Snowflake and Redshift) to their disposal.
 Sandboxes with different backends are very similar; but there are few specifics, mostly related to access management -- see below.

 {: .image-popup}
 ![Sandbox credentials](/manipulation/transformations/sandbox/sandbox-credentials.png)

+**Important:** The backend of the sandbox does not have to match the backend of the original data.
+For example, you can load data from Snowflake into a Redshift sandbox.

 ## Loading Data

 Data can be loaded into your sandbox in two different ways: